raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 ### even more trouble

-Well, the first envelope helped, maybe the second one will too.
-The manager opens the second envelope, and inside there is another three by five card inscribed, **Reorganize**.
+Well, the first envelope helped, maybe the second one will help as well.
+The new manager opens the second envelope, and inside there is another three by five card inscribed, **Reorganize**.

 The manager declares that the team needs to split into pairs along architectural lines, and has the ticket system reconfigured since individuals are no longer responsible for the end-to-end coding of features.
 The Hawthorne Effect restarts, morale is improved thanks to "A change is as good as a rest," and the work gets back on track.